Cahersan/docker-packr/README.md

 Check port where the container is running to name the images accordingly. e.g.:

-port is 49155.
-To send an image to private registry tag it as
+*port is 49155.
+To send an image to private registry tag it as:*

     $ sudo docker tag <image> <url(localhost):port>/name[:tag]